icpc/ccs-specs/Contest_API.md

 Each kind of account may completely hide some objects from the client, may omit certain properties, or may embargo or omit objects based on the current contest time.
-By default, the public has read-only access (no `POST`, `PUT`, `PATCH` or `DELETE` methods allowed) and does not have access to judgements and runs from submissions made after the contest freeze time.
+By default, the public client has read-only access (no `POST`, `PUT`, `PATCH` or `DELETE` methods allowed) and does not have access to judgements and runs from submissions made after the contest freeze time.